History and Mission

 Allison N. Conner, Speakers Bureau Manager

-Allison Noelle Conner's work has appeared in Full Stop, Entropy, Jacket2, and elsewhere.
+Allison Noelle Conner's work has appeared in Bitch, Full Stop, Entropy, Jacket2, and elsewhere.
 Her essay on the short film The Kitchen by Alile Sharon Larkin and the fiction of Gayl Jones appears in the anthology Rockhaven: A History of Interiors.
 She serves as a reviews editor at Full Stop magazine.
 She enjoys exploring ways in which literature and publishing can realign our notions of community, activation, resistance, and healing.
 She is a graduate of the creative writing MFA program at CalArts.
 Born in Ft.
 Lauderdale, Allison now lives in Los Angeles.
 Allison joined Jack Jones Literary Arts in 2017 where she trained as a junior publicist and built out the framework for the speakers bureau.
 Allison is particularly proud of her publicity work on Leesa Cross-Smith's Whiskey and Ribbons.
 In 2018, Allison was promoted to manager of the speakers bureau where she coordinates engagements for luminaries such as Terese Mailhot, Kaitlyn Greenidge, Ingrid Rojas Contreras, Marilyn Chin, and John Keene.